lwitzani/homebridgeStatusWidget/README.md

 # Infos shown in the widget
 - if Homebridge is running
 - if Homebridge is up to date
-- if all of the installed plugins (including Homebridge Config UI X) are up tp date
+- if all of the installed plugins (including Homebridge Config UI X) are up to date
 - if node.js is up to date
 - CPU load
 - CPU temperature